Marquette Interchange crash: New video, vehicle drove off ramp

 Marquette Interchange crash involving vehicle that careened off a ramp and fell to the ground.

-Gold was sitting in her car for about an hour and a half until a passerby reported the accident.
-She hadn't called 911.
+Gold was sitting in her car for about an hour and a half until a passerby called 911 and reported the accident.
+Gold hadn't called 911.
 Instead, she called her boyfriend who could not locate her because she landed in a vacant area under the interchange.

 The 26-year-old was taken to the hospital and treated for minor injuries.
 She was taken into custody on charges including operating while intoxicated and failure to control her vehicle.